HHS/simpler-grants-pdf-builder/README.md

 ## About

 The NOFO Builder is a Word-2-PDF pipeline that injests HTML files and generates a tagged PDF file using a USWDS-based design that is both accessible and attractive for applicants.

-The NOFO Builder is an internal tool for NOFO coaches to use to build publishable PDFs from reviewed and finalized NOFO documents.
+It is an internal tool for NOFO coaches to use to build publishable PDFs from reviewed and finalized NOFO documents.

-The NOFO BUilder is a Django app that can be run as a Python process or as a Docker container.
+The NOFO Builder is a Django app that can be run as a Python process or as a Docker container.

 ## What is a NOFO?